wsseabor/ai-notebook/README.rst

     matrix of output signals.
 This can be expressed as X = W * I, where W is the matrix of weights, I is the matrix of inputs, and X is the resultant matrix of combined moderated signals into the next layer.
 We then apply each element of the resulting matrix to the sigmoid activation function.

+    Matrices of this order are considered 2D tensors, which are just containers for numerical data, usually from 0D to 4D tensors, these range from scalar tensors of just one numerical data point, 1D tensors for a row of numerical data points, 2D tensors for matrices, &c...
+Dimensons of tensors can be readily viewed through the ndim function call.

 Hidden Layer:
     Where the "deep" of deep learning introduces itself.
 With hidden layers we have successive layers of representation